Tinnitus presents itself in many different ways.

 This is why it’s important to treat the underlying condition and look into all aspects of your hearing before jumping to conclusions.

-One of the most common causes of tinnitus is an underlying hearing loss, which is either age-related or noise-induced hearing loss.
+One of the most common causes of tinnitus is an underlying hearing loss, which may be age-related or noise-induced hearing loss.

 The most common theory used to describe this phenomenon is that when the hearing nerve is deprived of regular audio input (as in when someone loses their hearing), the brain recognizes this deprivation and inputs a sound in its place.